 Naoko Fujimoto personally thinks that her editing technique has developed after a collection of graphic poems, so she interviewed poets, writers, and professors to find out how graphic poetry may benefit them and their students’ writing processes.
-In addition, you may be interested in reading her blogs about "How Graphic Poetry Helps Us Progress the Story Telling Techniques and the Creative Process of Its Own Editing".
+In addition, you may be interested in reading, Working On.

 Beth McDermottis the author of a chapbook titled How to Leave a Farmhouse (Porkbelly Press, 2015).
 Creative and critical work has appeared in journals such as DIAGRAM, Southern Humanities Review, American Book Review, Kenyon Review Online, Tupelo Quarterly, and The Trumpeter.
 A graduate of the Program for Writers at UIC, she is currently an Assistant Professor of English at the University of St. Francis in Joliet, IL.

 The Chapbook Interview

 Laura Madeline Wiseman and Naoko Fujimoto talk about all things of chapbooks.

 Laura Madeline Wiseman teaches writing at the University of Nebraska-Lincoln.
 She is the author of ten chapbooks, including Threnody (Porkbelly Press, 2014), First Wife(Hyacinth Girl Press, 2013), She Who Loves Her Father (Dancing Girl Press, 2012), and Ghost Girl (Pudding House Publications, 2010).
 Her collaborative chapbook with Andrea Blythe, Every Girl Becomes the Wolf, is from Finishing Line Press.

 Kirsten Reach from the Kenyon Review Conversations (Kenyon College) and Naoko Fujimoto talk about her piece, "Low Orbit".